Everything is Done: How Did It All Happen?

 The Heat next turned its attention to James Jones.

-Jones held a contract whose final three seasons were partially guaranteed for only $1,856,000, $1,984,000 and $2,112,000 respectively, for a total of $5,952,000.
+Jones held a contract whose final three seasons, which each contained $10,000 in likely bonuses, were 40% guaranteed for only $1,856,000, $1,984,000 and $2,112,000 respectively, for a total of $5,952,000.
 If Miami cut him, that’s all they would have owed him, a significantly lesser amount than the $14,910,000 they would have owed him had they not waived him before July 1st.
 Miami had been trying for weeks to trade him so that they could owe him nothing at all, yet there were no takers, and so they ended up waiving him.